medialab/xan/docs/cmd/url-join.md

     xan url-join --help

 join options:
+    -S, --simplified             Drop irrelevant parts of the urls, like the scheme, `www.` subdomains etc. to facilitate matches.
     --left                       Write every row from input file in the output, with empty padding cells on the right when no url from the second file produced any match.